Home Photos Video FAQ Green Comps Neighborhood Contact

 Is the unit on the garage wall an electric car charger?
 Can it charge my Tesla/other EV?

-The Blink EVSE uses a standard J1772 connector, which works directly with most non-Tesla EVs without modification, and works with Teslas provided the J1772-Tesla black adapter you get with the car.
-I have charged a Nissan LEAF, Bolt EV, and Tesla Model 3 with this unit over the years.
+The JuiceBox EVSE uses a standard J1772 connector, which works directly with most non-Tesla EVs without modification, and works with Teslas provided the J1772-Tesla black adapter you get with the car.
+I have charged a Bolt EV, VW ID.4 and Tesla Model 3 with this unit over the years.
 The Tesla Mobile Connector, with NEMA 6-50 plug adapter can also charge directly from the wall without using the EVSE at all, at a rate of 7.68kW.
 The wiring for this circuit is rated at 40A, but per electrical code, only 80% of capacity can be used for long-running loads, which means the home's wiring can support EVSE or direct charging at up to 32A.
-This isn't as fast as most new owners would install today, but it allows even the larger EV batteries on the market like a Model 3 Long Range to charge fully overnight.
+This isn't as fast as most new owners would install today, but it still allows even the larger EV batteries on the market like a Model 3 Long Range to charge fully overnight.

 When was the furnace last serviced?